How we handle personal information

 About this policy

-This Policy contains information about DFAT's collection, use, disclosure and storage of personal information, including sensitive information, and how individuals may access and correct personal information that we hold.
+This Policy contains information about DFAT's collection, use, disclosure and storage of personal information, including sensitive information, and how you may access and correct personal information that we hold.

 We take your privacy seriously and make all efforts to protect your personal information from misuse, interference and loss; and from unauthorised access, modification or disclosure.
-If you wish to make a complaint about the Department's handling of your personal information, please refer to the Complaints section of this Policy.
+If you wish to make a complaint about DFAT's handling of your personal information, please refer to the Complaints section of this Policy.

 Who should read this Policy